 For seasonal British food done brilliantly you can't go wrong with Hereford Road where the former head chef of St. John Bread and Wine, Tom Pemberton, is in charge of the kitchen.

-This modern Greek restaurant enlisted two of Greece's top chefs to create the menu Athinagoras Kostakos, executive head chef at Bill, Coo Mykonos and George Venieris, executive head chef at the roof garden restaurant at the Electra Palace Hotel in Athens.
-They say, "We reinterpret old time classic recipes with a modern twist."
+With two of Greece's top chefs enlisted to create the menu Athinagoras Kostakos, executive head chef at Bill, Coo Mykonos and George Venieris, executive head chef at the roof garden restaurant at the Electra Palace Hotel in Athens, this modern Greek restaurant aims to "reinterpret old time classic recipes with a modern twist."

 Natoora are already known for their excellent grocery stores, and this Notting Hill outpost also features an in-store cafe, the Natoora Counter.
-Open seven days a week for breakfast and lunch, each dish on the menu will be fully traceable.
+Open seven days a week for breakfast and lunch, each dish on the menu is fully traceable.

-Jackson Boxer (also of Brunswick House) took inspiration from the Scottish islands and highlands for this West London seafood restaurant.
+Jackson Boxer (also of Brunswick House) took inspiration from the Scottish islands and highlands for this West London seafood restaurant which has become one of Notting Hill's best.
+Dishes range from fried prawns to whole day-boat fish and sharing dishes like the Belted Galloway Rib with Bearnaise.

 Six Portland Road comes from Oli Barker (who used to head up Terroirs alongside Ed Wilson).
-It's a small 40 seater restaurant with an ever-changing menu.
+It's a small 40 seater restaurant with an ever-changing European-influenced menu, always with five choices for starters, main and dessert.
+The wine list is well worth a look, with a focused list of around 50 and primarily small growers.

-An open charcoal grill is at the heart of this new Greek bistro, Suzi Tros (from the people behind nearby Mazi), which focuses on seasonally changing small plates.
+An open charcoal grill is at the heart of this Greek bistro, from the people behind nearby Mazi.
+There's a focus on northern Greek cuisine and Thessaloniki in particular.

-This Notting Hill pub is highly rated by locals.
+This Notting Hill pub is highly rated by locals, having been a success for over 25 years.
 The ethos is "Eat heartily and give the house a good name'" which has given London this lovely, modern gastropub, with a strong selection of oysters and shellfish.
+The seafood platters are a particular draw here - and even if you're just popping in for a drink, a plate of oysters is strongly recommended.

 This was the first restaurant to be opened by The Gladwin brothers, who are each a farmer, a chef and a restaurateur.
 Serving up British food, much of it from their own family farm, it's all about locally grown, sustainable produce.